 The Traverse City Bears were the last team standing in 2040, doing it the hard way as the Wild Card.
 A team that was good enough to take down the favorite Chicago Architects was not going to be stopped by the Canadian Wild Card entry, the Hamilton Mounties (79-65).
 Just 74-70 in the regular season the Bears found a way to bring it all together come playoff time.

 Who other than Pedro Morales could lead the Bears to the championship?
 His 4.7 WAR, .832 OPS, and 61 stolen bags all contributed to the success of the team.
 The durable 28 year old played in 140 of 144 games.
 If 80% of it is just showing up, Pedro showed up, big time.

 The Bears have made just five post season appearances but have come away with a pair of titles.
-Congrats to J. Burns and his TC Bears!
+Congrats to Jim B. and his Traverse City Bears!